 The standard installation type is using mod_php, and enabling the bundled mod_php on macOS for the Apache web server (the default web server, that is accessible via System Preferences) involves the following steps:

-or Spotlight
+Finder or Spotlight to find

 this file may prove difficult as by default it's private and owned by

-the root
+the root user.

 Note: One way to open this is by using a Unix based text editor in the Terminal, for example